ebaauw/homebridge-rpi/README.md

 ```
 on the server or container running Homebridge.

+### Homebridge Configuration

-In homebridge's config.json you need to specify homebridge-rpi as a platform plugin:
+In homebridge's config.json you need to specify homebridge-rpi
+as a platform plugin:
 ```
 "platforms": [
   {